 Rates and Reservations: It’s possible to get a quote online or through the Uber app before requesting a ride.

 Roomy Nice Cars: Black Star Premium Car Service

 I recently had the pleasure of riding with Black Star Premium Car Service to Arrowhead Springs for an assignment a few years ago.
 The company I was working for booked it through LimoLink but you can book the San Diego-based company directly.

 They have new, lovely and large luxury sedans.
 I rode in a gorgeous BMW 740li with a very professional driver armed with directions and left me to work in peace.

 They definitely provide the best overall experience.
 I look forward to using them again soon.

-Airport Transportation: A ride from La Jolla to the Airport is roughly $85 plus gratuity.
-Yes, it’s the most expensive option but you get what you pay for.
+San Diego Airport Transportation: A ride from La Jolla to the airport is roughly $85 plus gratuity.
+Yes, it’s the most expensive option, but you get what you pay for.